clarkhtse/tosbourn.com/_posts/2011-04-04-git-command-to-show-files-changed-in-a-commit.markdown

 You can replace {commit} with the SHA1 you want to retrieve, or things like `HEAD` or `HEAD^^`

-I made this post into a quick Youtube video;
+I made this post into a YouTube video

 <iframe width="420" height="315" src="https://www.youtube.com/embed/gDZW-gT3YQk"
 frameborder="0" allowfullscreen></iframe>